8 Easy Fine Motor Activities for the Classroom

 2. Tear Paper for Crafts

 Paper tearing is an excellent way to develop fine motor skills.
-The student needs to focus on using the thumb and pointer fingers to make “small” tears in construction paper.
+Above all be sure kiddos focus on using the thumb and pointer fingers to make “small” tears in construction paper.
 See ways to Teach Paper Tearing.

 3. Painting with Qtips